-For spaces of intermediate rank there is no general local-global result allowing to control the mesoscopic or asymptotic rank in term of the local rank.
+For spaces of intermediate rank there is no general local-to-global result allowing to control the mesoscopic or the asymptotic rank in terms of the local rank.
 For hyperbolic spaces or buildings, we have the following well-known results (see for example \cite{BH} and \cite{Ronan}).

 \begin{theorem}[Local-to-global] Let $X$ be a CAT(0) simplicial complex of dimension 2. \begin{itemize} \item If $X$ is locally hyperbolic (which is equivalent to $X$ having local rank 1), then $X$ is hyperbolic. \item If all links of $X$ are spherical buildings (which is equivalent to $X$ having local rank 2), then $X$ is a building (the converse also holds). \end{itemize} \end{theorem}